ItoHiromu/Eusoc-Sim/README.md

   $ Java Main
   ```
   then we get 8 csv files as below,
  1. All data on yearly colony status.
-  2. Colony output of each generation.
+ 2. Colony output of each generation such as, Fig.4 b-d.
-  3.
+ 3. Evolvability of eusociality for phase-plane creation (whole life helper standard).
+ 4. Generation when evolution has stopped or evolved to eusociality (whole life helper standard).
+ 5. Final (maximum) implinting level
+ 6. Evolvability of eusociality for phase-plane creation such as, Fig. 4a (direct fitness standard).
+ 7. Generation when evolution has stopped or evolved to eusociality (direct fitness standard).
+ 8. Inclusive fitness of first brood

 ### Example output on console
 * [Example 1] Output on console is displayed as below,